AveryMyart/web102_prework/README.md

 ## Notes

-I encountered some issues implementing the design of the app due to my familairity with specific syntax for functions and libraries
+I encountered some issues implementing the design of the app due to my familairity of the specific syntax for functions and libraries

 ## License